Edris-Hosseini/instance_selection/README.md

 # Instance Selection
-This repository holds the code for implementing the method presented in the paper : A Fast Approach Based on Divide-and-Conquer for Instance Selection in Classification Problem.
+This repository holds the code for implementing the method presented in the paper: [A fast approach based on divide-and-conquer for instance selection in classification problem](https://link.springer.com/article/10.1007/s10489-025-06541-y).